tcriess/lightspeed-chat/README.md

 }
 ```

-Plugins are configures in a `plugin`-block labelled with the name of the plugin.
+Plugins are configured in a `plugin`-block labelled with the name of the plugin.
 That is, the file name of the binary stripped of the leading `lightspeed-chat-` and the trailing `-plugin`.
 Each plugin defines its own configuration requirements which have to be in a `config`-block.